Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 |

-In order to use the MMFv2, here are some aspects must to be followed.
+In order to use the MMF, here are some aspects must to be followed.

 -  Define valid source